Eximchain/EximchainWallet/README.md

 ### CostlyContractCallScreen
 - **States**
-  - stage(Describes the current stage of the contractcallscreen follows the single page model)
+  - stage(Describes the current stage of the contractcallscreen follows the single page model) -TODO:rest of the states
-    - CONSTRUCT_TRANSACTION_SCREEN
-      - The start screen for the costlyContractScreen
-      - Handles grabbing the input
-      - Handles input validation
-      - Handles chained contract calls
-      - Sets the data params in the AppState based on the inputs accordingly
-    - SUBMIT_TRANSACTION_SCREEN
-      - Handles logging in to the wallet(if you haven't logged in already)
-      - Handles Gas Pricing/Gas Limits
-      - Handles signing the transaction
-      - Handles submitting the transaction
-    - RESULT_SCREEN
-      - Handles the successful return value of the submitted transaction
-    - ERROR_SCREEN
-      - Handles the unsuccessful return value of a the submitted transaction -TODO:rest of the states
 - **Props** (The props passed in from the index.tsx not related to grabbing or changing values in the AppState)
   - walletChangeComponent(A react Fragment for changing the wallet currently in use)